feiphoon/inm713-coursework/README.md

 This is an individual submission of the INM713 coursework.

-See my [file tree documentation](TREE.md) for a quick repo overview.
+See my [file tree documentation](TREE.md) for a clear repo overview and for how the coursework submission has been laid out.

 Relevant files are in the `src/` folder [here](src/):
 - [Exploratory analysis (not marked)](src/1-exploration)